Mr Nguyen Understands That Medicare

 Q: What if I'm already covered by my employer's health insurance?

 A: You may delay enrollment in Medicare Part B if you or your spouse is still working and has employer-sponsored coverage.
-However, consider the potential penalties for delaying enrollment if you don't have employer coverage at 65.
+That said, consider the potential penalties for delaying enrollment if you don't have employer coverage at 65.

 Q: How do I choose the right Medicare plan?